DrewNaylor/Retiled/README.md

 Python is licensed under the PSF License Agreement, which you can find a copy of here:<br>
 https://docs.python.org/3.9/license.html#psf-license<br><br>
 Any other copyrights and trademarks belong to their respective people and companies/organizations.<br><br>
-Components of the Retiled project include [libdotdesktop_py from DotDesktop4Win](https://github.com/drewnaylor/dotdesktop4win), Python, Qt, QML, PySide6, PyYAML, [wp-metro](https://github.com/ajtroxell/wp-metro), [Open Sans](https://fonts.google.com/specimen/Open+Sans).
+Components of the Retiled project include [libdotdesktop_py from DotDesktop4Win](https://github.com/drewnaylor/dotdesktop4win), Python, Qt, QML, PySide6, PyYAML, [wp-metro](https://github.com/ajtroxell/wp-metro), ~~[Open Sans](https://fonts.google.com/specimen/Open+Sans)~~.
 Anything else that's used in the future will be added to this list.

 ## Installation, Uninstallation, Building, and Running